 Does the Daycare Perform a Temperament Test?

 You know your dog better than anyone.
 If you know your dog has a strong or wild temperament, best to leave him or her at home and hire someone to come over.
 Meanwhile, if you are training your young pup, taking him or her to a daycare can help improve their social skills and avoid having an aggressive temperate around other dogs.
-Still, anytime you take your dog to a daycare, they should provide a temperament test.
+Still, anytime you take your dog to a new daycare, they should perform a temperament test.
 If not, maybe not a good idea to leave your dog there.
 If they don’t thoroughly know your dog’s temperament, there is a chance of a mismatch with incapable playmates.

 Does the Staff Have Training?